atlarge-research/continuum/README.md

 If you want to use Google Cloud instead, which requires much fewer installation steps, please see the extensive README [here](https://github.com/atlarge-research/continuum/tree/CCGRID2023-Artifact-Evaluation).

 This demo requires a single machine and a Linux operating system that supports QEMU/KVM and Libvirt.
-We recommend running the demo on an Ubuntu 20.04 machine.
+We recommend running the demo on an Ubuntu 20.04 machine but have also tested on Ubuntu 22.04.
 If you don't have access to such a machine, see the Appendix for tips on how to install this in a VM.
 We recommend installing the framework bare-metal for more reliable performance metrics.